 Usually, solid hardwood flooring comes as the standard strip red oak flooring that is ¾ inches thick and 2 ¼ inches wide.
 While this is the most popular, solid hardwood flooring is available in numerous sizes between 3 ¼ inches and 6 inches plank flooring.
 It is possible to get flooring less than 2 ¼ wide, or larger than 6 inches wide but it has to be custom milled.

 Floorboards come in general lengths from 12 inches to 84 inches.
 This helps the floor have a more natural look.

 There are many species of hardwood available but the most popular are:

 - Maple hardwood flooring.

 Engineered hardwood flooring is real hardwood.
-This can be the perfect middle-ground between solid hardwood and laminate.
+This can be the perfect middle-ground between solid hardwood and LVP.
 It is also very versatile and can be installed over plywood, concrete, on the main floor, second floor, and even the basement — in locations where solid hardwood is not suitable.

 Many of our customers choose Engineered hardwood flooring for their home’s basement where moisture is common.
 Engineered hardwood floors can be glued directly to concrete subfloors and is a perfect solution for locations with extreme climate conditions.

 Engineered hardwood flooring is available in the same colors, cuts, finishes, and surface textures as solid hardwood.